Pick 1 of the following that describes your nature and find out which part of Hong Kong you really are.

 If your answer is 1, Yau Ma Tei is a fun place for you

 Yau Ma Tei might be your geographical twin or at least a fun place for you to visit.
 With Temple Street coming alive late at night and hot sizzling oyster omelettes at one of the dai pai dongs to satisfy your need for a cheap but tasty feast, this location is ideal for you.
 Within a minute on the MTR from all the buzzing bargains of Mong Kok, Yau Mau Tei is the place for you to enjoy rustic buildings, old vinyl records playing and fortunes being told.

 If your answer is 2, then you’re probably thinking Sai Kung

 Sling your way to Sai Kung Side.
 Sai Kung is a more serene and secluded option for those who would like to meditate on the meanings of life or get away from the city buzz.
-Famous for their seafood and their clear blue water, you will definitely find your peace there.
-There are also a lot of organic shops and restaurants in case you decide to add a body-cleansing lunch on your soul-searching agenda.
+Famous for its seafood and its clear blue water, you will definitely find your peace there.
+There are also a lot of organic shops and restaurants in case you decide to add a body-cleansing lunch to your soul-searching agenda.

 If your answer is 3, then you’d definitely love some glitz in Central

 If you cannot spare time off work for a holiday to catch the glamor of LaLa land, you can still get some glitz in Central.
 Party til the sun goes up, and then carry on til it goes back down!
 Conduct a celeb-watch at the prominent Volar or Dragon I and let your adrenaline wake you up as you march through the rush hour of Central Station the next day and watch Hong Kong go-around on the spinning Ferris Wheel at Central Harborfront.
 Find top restaurants in Central Hong Kong here.

 If your answer is 4, Yuen Long offers you a lot